How Burt Lancaster created the most iconic scene of WWII-themed films

 Burt Lancaster was one of the most iconic movies stars of his day due to his natural ability for acrobatics, military discipline and controversial stance on social issues.
 He was also a WWII veteran who went on to make films that represented the military in a realistic way.
 Burt Lancaster is an Academy Award winning actor with over 200 credits to his name.
 One of the most common gripes in the veteran community when it comes to entertainment is that the details matter and are often overlooked.
 He created his own production company to push forward and achieve his dreams with full creative control.

-Burt Lancaster made his career on his ability to emote across a wide range of emotions.
-He was one of the stars whom would embody the strong but sensitive type.
-He grew up in a house hold with four other siblings in Manhattan. and parents that had a tough New Yorker outlook on life.
+Burt Lancaster made his career on his ability to channel a wide range of emotions.
+He was a rare star, who could embody the strong but sensitive type.
+He grew up with four other siblings in Manhattan and parents who had a tough New Yorker outlook on life.
 He showed promise and talent as a high school athlete.

 After he graduated from DeWitt Clinton High School in New York City in 1930, he spent two years in college at NYU on an athletic scholarship before dropping out and joining the circus with his childhood friend Nick Cravat.